 Another variant that you can try is Alfredo-inspired Creamy Shrimp pasta.
 Alfredo pasta or fettuccine alfredo is an Italian pasta that uses cheese and butter as its base.
 The thick and creamy consistency comes from the two main components that slowly thicken as they melt.

-It may not sound very easy, but this dish is relatively easy to prepare.
-Saute the garlic in butter, then add in the shrimp, mix in the cheese and milk once the shrimps start to change in color.
+It may not sound effortless, but this food is relatively easy to prepare.
+Saute the garlic in butter, then add in the shrimp, mix in the cheese, and milk once the shrimps start to change in color.
 Cook them until there are no visible lumps.

 Shrimp sandwich recipes

-Who would have thought that shrimps can be made into a sandwich?
-It can be made as such, and since it’s a crustacean, it can be considered the nutritional version of sandwiches that we are used to eating.
+Who would have thought that you can make shrimps into a sandwich?
+You can make it as such, and since it's a crustacean, it can be considered the nutritional version of sandwiches that we are used to eating.